abentleym/ECE-4180-Final-Project/README.md

 # Overview
 This project aims to create a stationary robot that can recognize and save color patterns.
-It uses a Pixy2 camera to process color recognition and a Raspberry Pi to interface with the Pixy2 and to control the robot's camera rotation.
+It uses a Pixy2 camera to process color recognitio, a Raspberry Pi to interface with the Pixy2 and to control the robot's camera rotation, and Google Cloud Assistant API to implement voice control.

 # State Diagram
 State diagram of the robot